Android TV Remote Not Working: Reasons and DIY Fixes Worth Trying

-Why is Android TV Remote Not Working
+Why is the Android TV Remote Not Working

 ---|---|